Jean Lorimer: Keepsakes of Burns

 On 3 August 1795 Burns presented Lorimer with a copy of the last edition of his works published during his lifetime, the 1794 printing of Poems, Chiefly in the Scottish Dialect: "inscription, written on the blank leaf of a copy of the last edition of my poems, presented to the lady whom, in so many fictitious reveries of passion, but with the most ardent sentiments of real friendship, I have so often sung under the name of 'Chloris.'"
 The poem then followed: "Tis friendship's pledge, my young fair friend."

-James Hogg in 1834 recorded that Jean had a lock of Burns's hair that she kept in a small box.
+James Hogg in 1834 recorded that Jean had a lock of Burns' hair that she kept in a small box.

 Songs and their tunes that were dedicated to Jean Lorimer or associated with her

 Burns wrote more songs on Jean than on any other heroine and the last, "Yon rosy brier", was written in January 1795.
 As previously stated at least one song was re-dedicated to another lady by Burns and both versions are found in print.
-Maria Riddell claimed to be the heroine in another and Clarinda or Agnes Maclehose, Burns's 'Clarinda' may have been privately intended in another.
+Maria Riddell claimed to be the heroine in another and Clarinda or Agnes Maclehose, Burns' 'Clarinda' may have been privately intended in another.
 Jean had some direct input to the sings, for example she insisted on a change to lines in "Whistle and I'll come to ye, my lad" despite Thomson's protestations.

-In 1794 Burns friendship with Burns was on hold due to the 'Rape of the Sabines' incident and she was therefore unlikely to figure as a heroine in his songs of that period.
+In 1794 her friendship with Burns was on hold due to the 'Rape of the Sabines' incident and she was therefore unlikely to figure as a heroine in his songs of that period.
 At least twenty-four songs were written on her by Burns, others are sometimes attributed on her.